My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW10.jpg

 The stature and influence of The Jam cannot be underestimated.
 They are one of the giants of the first generation of UK punk bands.
 They had their own sound that blended R&B and soul with the aggression of punk, and led a mod revival that juxtaposed their fashion sense and British pride against the anarchy and nihilism of their punk brethren.
-They had four hits and one album reach #1 and eighteen songs reach the top 40 (consecutively no less) – though it needs to be noted they never broke through in the US and only slightly in Commonwealth markets such as Australia and Canada.
-Along with The Clash they were the only punk band to stride confidently into the ‘80s by continuing to play the music that made their name.
+They had four hits and one album reach #1 and eighteen songs reach the top 40 (consecutively no less) – though it needs to be noted they never broke through in the US and only slightly in other Commonwealth markets such as Australia and Canada.
+Along with The Clash they were the only punk band to stride confidently into the ‘80s by continuing to play, and evolve, the music that made their name.
 As we will see, much of this was all down to Paul Weller.
 The meaty guitar chords, distinctive vocals, and unique musical style were all borne from Weller and his inspirations.
 Bruce Foxton was a significant writing contributor, but there’s no question the melodies and signature sound of The Jam came from Weller.

 PW11.jpg